 History

-From the first small study group in Shipley’s home, the group grew into a congregation that celebrated every Sunday using, at first, a meeting room at a local bank, then the local Masonic Temple auditorium to manage the greater number of people who were attracted to the Unity message.
+From that first study group in Shipley’s home to a congregation that celebrated every Sunday using, at first, a meeting room at a local bank, then the local Masonic Temple auditorium to manage the greater number of people who were attracted to the Unity message.

 As the congregation grew, and Ms. Allinson became the Reverend Shipley Allinson, Unity of Greater Newburyport purchased a new home, located on the Powwow River in Amesbury, Massachusetts.
 And Unity of Greater Newburyport became Unity on the River to honor this new location.
-The community grew rapidly, and additional space was purchased to accommodate its growth.
+The community continued to grow, and additional space was purchased to accommodate its growth.

 Children were ever present at UOTR.
 A Children’s Education ministry was created and held classes and cared for very young kids while parents participated in services.